madhuakula/kubernetes-goat/guide/docs/scenarios/scenario-2.md

 <details>
   <summary><b>✨ Do you know how to run multiple commands in Linux? </b></summary>
   <div>
     <div>The application running here has command injection vulnerability.
-You can exploit this by using the <b>;</b> delimiter when passing the input 🙌</div>
+You can exploit this by using the <b>;</b> delimetor when passing the input 🙌</div>
   </div>
 </details>